-"Through Different Eyes" - John 1:6-8,19-28
+"One Who Stands Among Us" - John 1:6-8,19-28

-You may recognize this morning that our gospel reading seems to be a repeat of last week, presenting to us another look at John the Baptizer.
+You may recognize this morning that the lectionary texts suggest what seems to be a repeat of last week, namely another look at John the Baptizer.
 It's not really a complete repeat, however, because the two gospel authors, Mark last week and John this week, provide two somewhat different pictures of this somewhat strange but most important prophet.
-Mark showed us a rather rough and tough individual, dressed in weird clothes, tromping boldly through the desert, challenging all who would come to him to repent of their ways.
-The gospel writer John shows John the Baptizer in a somewhat gentler light.
+Mark shows us a rather rough and tough individual, dressed in weird clothes, tromping boldly through the desert, challenging all who would come to him to repent of their ways.
+While the gospel writer John shows John the Baptizer in a somewhat gentler light, he also presents him as a wild wanderer in the wilderness.

-What is especially amazing, though, is not the different views offered by these two authors, but how through different eyes they both provide a similar underlying theme about this unusual prophet: his humility.
+What is especially amazing, though, is not the different views offered by these two authors, but how they both provide a similar underlying theme about this unusual prophet: his humility.
 Now I don't know about you, but 'humble' is not a word that comes to my mind when I think of John the Baptizer.
 'Weird'.
 'Strange'.
 'Offensive'.
 'Smelly', even.
 But certainly not 'humble'.
 I suspect my less-than-flattering mental images of John the Baptizer come from old Sunday School books - showing a wild and wooly character, long hair and beard of course, eyes afire with passion, deeply furrowed bushy eyebrows and a most severe and stern frown, driven crazy by the stings of desert sun and scorpions.
 'Contentious', 'argumentative', 'confrontational', yes.
 'Humble'?
 No way!